-But while the O.J.
-Simpson case has raised awareness of jury questionnaires, it has furthered certain misconceptions about their use, including that administration of a questionnaire is laborious and that a questionnaire must be long to be useful.
+The O.J.
+Simpson case1 and other high profile criminal cases have raised awareness of juror questionnaires.
+But while these cases have raised awareness, they have also furthered certain misconceptions about their use, including that administration of a questionnaire is laborious and that a questionnaire must be long to be useful.
+Perhaps the greatest misconception engendered by these high profile cases is that questionnaires are of most use in criminal trials.